-In the event that the directors have not undertaken, and are unwilling to undertake, an assessment of the appropriateness of the use of the going concern basis of accounting, the auditor considers the implications for the auditor's report in accordance with paragraphs 24 and A35 of ISA (Ireland) 570, for example a qualified opinion or a disclaimer of opinion in the auditor's report may be appropriate.
+In the event that the directors have not undertaken, and are unwilling to undertake, an assessment of the appropriateness of the use of the going concern basis of accounting, the auditor considers the implications for the auditor's report in accordance with paragraphs 15-1 and A13-1 of ISA (Ireland) 570, for example a qualified opinion or a disclaimer of opinion in the auditor's report may be appropriate.
+The auditor should also determine whether there is a significant deficiency in internal control with regard to management's assessment of the entity's ability to continue as a going concern.